 Garden Service Awards Manager, Adopt the Garden Coordinator

-Marivic Marko is a Sycamore Parent who appreciates nature’s beneficial impact on kids’ learning.
+Marivic is a Sycamore parent volunteer who appreciates nature’s beneficial impact on kids’ learning.
 Limited gardening skills did not deter her from volunteering in the garden.
 She was interested in volunteering her time to help provide students with an opportunity to learn and appreciate nature and wildlife in an outdoor environment.
 Marivic is the Garden’s Service Awards Manager, administering the ever growing database and the distribution of awards for the Garden Service Patch program.
 Additionally, Marivic is the Adopt the Garden Coordinator, overseeing the process of guiding classes in learning about and maintaining the garden, handling garden supply procurement, and providing email correspondence as well as scheduling for garden events.
 Marivic has been involved with the garden for several years, and is looking forward to seeing it grow with the students, school and community.

-Culture at the Garden Outreach and Support
+Culture at the Garden Outreach and Planning

 Subha is a parent of four students at SCS.
 Since moving here with her family from Colorado in early 2014, she has been inspired by the rich cultural diversity in the Dos Vientos community.
 She continues to use the skills she utilized during her professional career as Director of Recruiting and in Human Resources to encourage families to share their cultural heritage with the students at Sycamore through Culture in the Garden and International Night.
 With an undergraduate degree in Molecular, Cellular and Developmental Biology and an MBA in Marketing, improving education for all children, both in and out of the classroom, is a top priority for her.
 She looks forward to finding more families willing to share their knowledge to expose our children to cultures they may never have the opportunity to visit.
 “The excitement is palpable as the kids play games, do crafts, and watch performances that reflect the cultures of their classmates.
 They have fun and they learn, but even as a community we benefit because we grow stronger as we learn about our differences.”